Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Partitioning

-\item \textbf{Goal 2: Balance computational load}.
+Different from traditional data partitioning, GNN data partitioning has new goals.
+We summarize these goals as follows: \begin{itemize}[leftmargin=*] \item \textbf{Goal 1: Minimize communication}.
+Partitioning label vertices and their L-hop neighbors into the same partition allows the L-hop sampled subgraphs to be distributed as locally as possible, thus avoiding extensive remote data requests. \item \textbf{Goal 2: Balance computational load}.
 Making labeled vertices and their L-hop neighbors evenly distributed across partitions allows a balanced computational load. \item \textbf{Goal 3: Minimize total computational load}.
-Unlike traditional graph computation, in GNN training, different partitionings may result in different amounts of computational loads.
 Making the training L-hop subgraphs overlap with each other in a partition allows reusing the NN computation results, which helps reduce the total computational load. \item \textbf{Goal 4: Balance communication load}.
 Communication load imbalance is a common challenge faced by both traditional graph computations and GNNs.
-However, compared to traditional graph computations, GNNs require frequent access to the L-hop neighbors of vertices, and GNN vertices have high-dimensional feature representations.
+However, compared to traditional graph computations, GNNs require frequent access to the L-hop neighbors of vertices, and the vertices of GNNs have high-dimensional feature representations.
 As a result, the problem of communication load imbalance is even more pronounced in GNNs.
-Therefore, the graph partitioning for GNNs needs to distribute the remote neighbors of labeled vertices evenly across different partitions to balance the communication load.
+Making the remote neighbors of labeled vertices evenly across different partitions can balance the communication load. \end{itemize}